mesosphere-backup/dcos-zeppelin/README.md

 # zeppelin-docker

-This is the docker build for Zeppelin on DCOS.
+This is the docker build for Zeppelin on DC/OS.

+## Documentation

+All [DC/OS Zeppelin documentation](docs/table-of-contents.md) is in the `docs` folder of this repository.

 ## Building